310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% bubble Kaoru %}
 Alright you guys, less chit-chatting and more working~

-But I’m really amazed by you guys.
-This was a sudden live, but everyone’s on track with each other’s steps.
+But I’m really amazed by you all.
+This was a sudden performance, but everyone’s on track with each other’s steps.

 *Especially* Souma-kun.
 I really didn’t see that coming, you looked like you’d be bad at dealing with unexpected situations~♪
 {% endbubble %}